 With the above challenges in mind, one of the most direct solutions is to onboard employees as part of the content strategy, producing valuable, authentic, and very human UGC (user generated content).
 Employees can share their own content to obtain reach, engagement, and a larger digital footprint, both for themselves and the company.
 This will also build contacts, and in turn assist with social selling.
 In fact, this kind of employee advocacy is the ideal companion for a social selling program.

-Sociabble will have a representative at the May 8th CMS Asia event, ready to answer all your questions about how our platform can help with content marketing and employee advocacy, just drop us a line.
+If you’d like to learn more about how Sociabble can help your company with content marketing and employee advocacy, just drop us a line.
 Beyond a free demo, we’re happy to share case studies, operational plans, and references from some of our past and current clients, like Infosys, Bajaj Allianz, and TCS in India, and Coca-Cola, Walt Disney, L’Occitane, and BNP Paribas around the world.
 To get in touch with a representative, just click here.
 We’re always happy to chat!